-We’re always looking for smart and enthusiastic people to come work with us!
+We’re always looking for enthusiastic people to come do science with us!
 We especially encourage women and those from backgrounds poorly represented in STEM fields to apply to our lab- all are welcome.
-(FYI: LA Weather)

-- PhD in Neuroscience, Psychology, Chemistry, Biomedical Engineering or other related field
+- PhD in Neuroscience, Psychology, Physics, Chemistry, Biomedical Engineering or other related field

 - Ability to work in a collaborative environment